ArturoAmaya/ScriptParser/README.md

     - Transition: any transition including concatenation, any duration

         Ex: {0.5, wipeleft} This will invoke a wipeleft transition that lasts 0.5 seconds

+ A quirk of the current version is that it will regex search for any [] or {} in a line regardless of where it is in the line.
+This will change but in theory it means you could write blah blah balh blah [command] blah blah blah and it'll accept it.
+Do with that what you will, it will not last too long